WLAN Full Form

 - Less capacity.

-- Wireless networks cost four times more than the wired network cards.
+- Wireless networks cost four times more than wired network cards.

-- Wireless devices emit low levels of RF which can be harmful for our health.
+- Wireless devices emit low levels of RF which can be harmful to our health.